shawngraham/cdh2020/content/en/tutorials/excel.md

 Boom!
 Your spreadsheet is now displaying 254 of 44196 records.

 2. Now, each row in this spreadsheet is an age category.
 We're going to write a little formula to add up all of the female children 1 to 4 years of age.
-(This data starts in Row 15500!).
+This data starts in Row 15500!
 Can you spot that data?

 ![here it is](/images/excel/select-cells.png)

-When you highlight cells, Excel automatically does a few calculations like averaging, counting, and summing them, which you can spot at the bottom.
+When you highlight cells (click and drag), Excel automatically does a few calculations like averaging, counting, and summing them, which you can spot at the bottom right bar of the excel window.

 In cell R15500, let's write a little formula.
 We want to get the sum of female children 1 to 4 years of age.
 Our formula is going to look like this `=sum()` and _between_ the parentheses will be the range.
 Put in the correct range, and hit enter.
 Did you get the right value?
 Have you selected the correct cells?